christc4/2024-site-backup/avsbq/home/blog/main.md

 ### Addendum

-Sending hard-coded signals to one's anger receptor through slogans is like a spell?
+So agitation propaganda really is like casting spells onto the masses, the spells being hard-coded signals to your anger receptors.
+Rule by rumourville

 <hr>